 6. “God Gave Me You,” Blake Shelton

-Blake Shelton released this song while he was still married to Miranda Lambert, but he likely finds it even more suitable now that he is engaged to Gwen Stefani.
-Dave Barnes wrote “God Gave Me You,” which Blake found by switching radio stations one night, and immediately decided to record it.
+Blake Shelton released this song while he was still married to Miranda Lambert, but he likely finds it even more suitable now that he is married to Gwen Stefani.
+Dave Barnes wrote “God Gave Me You,” which Shelton found by switching radio stations one night, and immediately decided to record it.

 5. “But For the Grace of God,” Keith Urban